-While most internet users understand that not all information they find online is truthful, 10% say they don’t think about whether the factual information they find online is truthful and a quarter (23%) of social media users wouldn’t make any checks on the trustworthiness of a news article on social media.
-(Ofcom, 2018, pp. 4).
+While most internet users understand that not all information they find online is truthful, 10% say they don’t think about whether the factual information they find online is truthful and close to one in five social media users wouldn’t make any checks on the trustworthiness of a news article on social media.
+(Ofcom, 2019, pp. 18-9).

 In the example, in the video above, I am being discerning about the source of medical information.
 I’m not just going to search Google and click on the first link I get.
 Being based in the UK, I have chosen to find help from the National Health Service’s website NHS Choices, on the principle that it’s the public health services operator in the UK and politically accountable to government – details that ought to be some indication of reliability.

 The above diagram represents an accepted framework for evaluating information.

 Authority Who’s doing the writing?
 Are they an expert in their field?
 Are they named at all?